Brandon, Florida Geriatric Care Management Cyber Liability Program for 2020

-Odiorne Insurance is in collaboration with diverse underwriters have developed cyber insurance solutions that include coverage for cyber security and privacy liability risks on its long term care professional and general liability policy.
+Odiorne Insurance is in collaboration with diverse underwriters who have developed cyber insurance solutions that include coverage for cyber security and privacy liability risks in its long term care and general liability policy.
 Odiorne Insurance can help assist your organization in finding the coverages that you’re interested in and are looking for to add a layer of protection against your cyber and data storage liability.

 Get Your GCMCLP Quote Today!
 Click The Button Below to Start Now

-We also can help your facility safeguard against network security and privacy liability risks with reimbursement of costs associated with breach notification, recovery and remediation, any regulatory fines.
+We also can help your facility safeguard against network security and privacy liability risks which may include assistance with reimbursement of costs associated with breach notification, recovery and or remediation of regulatory fines.

 Heightened awareness of potential exposure amongst the facility’s management, staff and healthcare providers is an essential first step.